Mitral Regurgitation

 2. Signs: A holosystolic murmur, whose loudness is usually correlated with the size of the regurgitant volume (except for ischemic regurgitation); a possible short diastolic rumble (in severe MR); duration can be variable with late systolic murmur preceded by a systolic click associated with mitral valve prolapse; a diminished first heart sound (in clinically significant MR); splitting of the second heart sound; third heart sound (correlating with the regurgitant volume and with LV enlargement); laterally displaced apex.
 Pulmonary crepitations may occur.
 In patients with severe MR and pulmonary hypertension, symptoms of right ventricular failure (see Chronic Heart Failure) may be present.

 3. Natural history: In functional MR, disease progression is related to the underlying condition (LV disease).
 Acute MR is rapidly progressive and usually fatal when left without surgical treatment: 25% of patients with moderate or severe MR related to acute MI die within 30 days, and 50% die within one year.
-In the case of papillary muscle rupture in the course of acute MI, 95% of patients die within two weeks.
+In the case of papillary muscle rupture in the course of acute MI, 95% of patients die within 2 weeks.
 Chronic MR may remain asymptomatic for over a decade.
 The regurgitant volume is of a significant prognostic value in asymptomatic patients.
 Uncorrected severe MR may lead to irreversible asymptomatic LV dysfunction.

 Diagnosis is based on clinical features (if present) and echocardiography.